Can I Give Human Painkillers To Pets?

 - Black, tarry faeces

 To help prevent your pet from accidentally ingesting any form of human medicine, it’s important that you safely store any tablets and capsules in your home where your pet and any children can’t get at them.
-Where in your home this is will depend on the medication's individual storage instructions, but usually, medicines should be stored in a cool dry place such as a cupboard or drawer away from any sinks, stoves or other hot appliances.
-Make sure wherever you choose to keep your medication is out of reach of any children or animals, or at least inaccessible to them to avoid any accidents.
+Where in your home this is stored will depend on the medication's individual storage instructions.
+Still, usually medicines should be stored in a cool, dry place, such as a cupboard or drawer, away from any sinks, stoves or other hot appliances.

 When it comes to pet medications and painkillers, it’s essential that you listen to the advice of your veterinarian and don’t try to take matters into your own hands.
-While it can be difficult to know your pet is suffering, their safety must be your top priority.
-If you are concerned about your pet being in pain, always consult your vet for further advice and to voice your concerns.
-Only ever give your pet medications that have been prescribed specifically for them.
+While knowing your pet is suffering can be difficult, their safety must be your top priority.
+If you are concerned about your pet's pain, always consult your vet for further advice and to voice your concerns.

 At Pet Drugs Online, your pet’s safety always comes first.
 If you would like to understand more about ordering your pet prescriptions online and the safety checks involved, please get in touch, so we can help put your mind at ease.